 Although we think of Cinderella as a quintessential European fairytale, it originates from China.
 If you’ve ever read the novel Chinese Cinderella, this renders the title a little moot!

 The Chinese title is Ye Xian (English speakers can approximate the sound by saying ‘Ye Shen’).
-It originated in the 5th century, which makes it 1500 years old.
+The plot originated in the 5th century, which makes it about 1500 years old.
 This is a tale from the end of the ancient world, and marks the very beginning of when stories began to be written down.
+(Known also as the early modern era.)

 How did Ye Xian make it to Europe?

 The tale was written down by Giambatissa Basile in Italy in the 1500s.
 There is now no mention of the golden slipper.
-The Chinese small foot fetish thing wasn’t a thing in Italy you see, so it didn’t survive.
+Italians didn’t share the small-foot fetish with China so that part of the tale didn’t resonate and wasn’t retained.
 That’s not to say that footwear wasn’t associated with women’s sexuality.
 Basile’s heroine does wear very high heels to keep her skirts from being muddied.
 Basile wrote down his tales in Neapolitan, a very rare dialect.
-His versions weren’t translated into other languages until the 19th C.
+This is why his versions weren’t translated into other languages until the 19th century.

-Perhaps because Neapolitan was a rare dialect, Charles Perrault’s French version of Cinderella is more famous.
-No one knows how French storytellers were able to get their hands on the Neapolitan tale.
+Because of the dialect thing, Charles Perrault’s French version of Cinderella is the more famous.
+No one knows exactly how French storytellers were able to get their hands on the Neapolitan tale.
 There must have been someone who could both read Neapolitan and speak French, but that storyteller has been lost in history.
+(Perhaps because she was a woman.)

 To read Perrault’s version online, see Project Gutenberg.

 In Romania there’s a version called Fairy White.
-The girl who is mistreated only has a cow (called Fairy White).
-The stepmother serves the cow to Cinderella character.
-So the Romanians remember — from the original Chinese tale — that the girl has to cannibalise her fairy spirit.
+The mistreated main character has only a cow.
+(The cow is called Fairy White).
+The stepmother serves the cow meat to the Cinderella character.
+Remembering the older Chinese tale, Romanians kept the part of the story in which the girl must cannibalise her fairy spirit.

-In Italy the story gets sexy.
+In Italy the story becomes eroticised.
 Oftentimes the violence and cruelty in Cinderella tales was more akin to horror comedy such as we see coming mainly out of America today, notably in TV series like Dexter and Santa Clarita Diet.

-The Grimm Brothers’ version was transcribed from the oral retelling delivered by a very old, very poor woman.
+The Grimm Brothers’ version was transcribed from an oral retelling delivered by a very old, very poor woman.
 It was written down October 1810.
-Theirs is a far more vivid and dark and wicked tale than the version by Perrault — is this because the woman who told it was living in dire circumstances?
-The Grimm title translates to “Ash Fool”.
+Theirs is a far more vivid, dark and wicked tale than the version by Perrault — is this because the woman who told it was herself living in dire circumstances?
+The Grimm title translates to “Ash Fool” (Aschenputtel).
 In this version the girl has golden slippers.
-The Grimms oral source was not the French tale but came from China, bypassing Europe altogether.
-This shows that there are different streams and tracks for the migration of fairytales – following the various silk roads.
+The Grimms’ oral source was not the French tale but came from China, bypassing Europe altogether.
+This shows that there are different streams and tracks for the migration of fairytales — following the various silk roads.

 This tale is also sometimes known as The Little Glass Slipper.